 But who is really putting their money where their mouth is?
 More important, where is it going?

-George Soros, Kenneth Fisher, and John Keeley are just some of the legendary names getting a piece of the action.
+George Soros and Kenneth Fisher are just some of the legendary names getting a piece of the action.
 Need proof?
 Peer into Fisher's investment into Tata Motors

-While my own perspective may be biased (I've spent a great deal of time in India and like its prospects), you can't ignore the millions these gurus have invested.
+While my own perspective may be biased (I've spent a great deal of time in India and like its prospects), you can't ignore the millions that some of these gurus have invested.